-1. General.
+- 1. General.
 The Plan is a contributory defined contribution plan sponsored and administered by the Company.
-It is subject to the provisions of the Employee Retirement Income Security Act of 1974 ("ERISA").

-2. Transfer out of Plan Assets.
-During fiscal year 2008, the Company sold its baseband chipset business and related support operations (Baseband Chipset Business) to MediaTek Inc. As a result of this transaction, those participants of the Plan whose employment transferred with the sale of this business had their account balances transferred from the Plan to MediaTek Inc.'s 401K plan.
+It is subject to the provisions of the Employee Retirement Income Security Act of 1974 ("ERISA"). - 2.
+Transfer out of Plan Assets.
+During fiscal year 2008, the Company sold its baseband chipset business and related support operations (Baseband Chipset Business) to MediaTek Inc. As a result of this transaction, those participants of the Plan whose employment transferred with the sale of this business had their account balances transferred from the Plan to MediaTek Inc.'s 401K plan. - 3.
+Eligibility.

-3. Eligibility.
 Domestic employees of the Company are eligible to participate in the Plan on the first day of employment.
 The Company contributions are effective on the first day following one year of service.
-For eligibility purposes, a year of service is a 12-month period during which an employee completes at least 1,000 hours of service.

-4. Contributions.
-Basic contributions will be made at the sole discretion of the Company.
-For 2008 and 2007, the Company decided to make the annual basic contribution at 5% of each participant's total eligible compensation.
-The Internal Revenue Service defined total eligible compensation as an amount not to exceed \$230,000 for 2008 and \$225,000 for 2007.
-For 2009, this amount will increase to \$245,000.
+For eligibility purposes, a year of service is a 12-month period during which an employee completes at least 1,000 hours of service. - 4.
+Contributions.
+Basic contributions are made at the sole discretion of the Company.
+For 2009 and 2008, the Company decided to make the annual basic contribution at 5% of each participant's total eligible compensation.
+The Internal Revenue Service defined total eligible compensation as an amount not to exceed \$245,000 for 2009 and \$230,000 for 2008.
+For 2010, this amount will remain at \$245,000.
 In addition to the basic contribution, the Company matches each participant's pre-tax contribution, if any, by contributing an amount not to exceed 3% of such participant's total eligible compensation.
-A participant may voluntarily contribute to the Plan up to 50% of his or her pre-tax total eligible compensation; however, pre-tax contributions could not exceed \$15,500 in 2008 and 2007.
-This amount will increase to \$16,500 for 2009.
-An employee who does not elect to make pre-tax contributions to the Plan nor gives the Company notice of his or her intent not to contribute within sixty days of his or her employment commencement date will be automatically enrolled to make a pre-tax contribution of 4% of his or her compensation.
+A participant may voluntarily contribute to the Plan up to 50% of his or her pre-tax total eligible compensation; however, pre-tax contributions could not exceed \$16,500 in 2009 and \$15,500 in 2008.
+This amount will remain at \$16,500 for 2010.
+An employee who does not elect to make pre-tax contributions to the Plan nor gives the Company notice of his or her intent not to contribute within sixty days of his or her employment commencement date will be automatically enrolled to make a pre-tax contribution of 4% of his or her eligible compensation.